-We held our Conference Gala Dinner at Cardiff Castle.
+On Wednesday 4 December, we held our Conference Gala Dinner at Cardiff Castle.
 Following a drinks reception in the Library, we were led into the Undercroft where we were treated to a three course meal and fabulous music and singing as part of the Welsh Banquet Experience.
 The opening remarks were provided by special guest, Prof. Steve Ormerod, Deputy Chairman of Natural Resources Wales.
-We also presented our Outstanding Society Contribution Award (OSCA) which this year went to Past-President.
-Dr. Bruce Lascelles.
+We also presented our Outstanding Society Contribution Award (OSCA) which this year went to Past-President, Dr. Bruce Lascelles.